 Each year, the College presents a challenging stage musical at the Barnfield Theatre, Exeter.
 This annual production is a highlight of the school calendar and the standard is always extremely high.
 Music students of any age can choose to be in the orchestra, in the cast or help backstage.

-Previous productions include Sweet Charity, Les Misérables School Edition, Sweeney Todd and the south west premiere of The Addams Family, Into the Woods, Bugsy Malone and The Battle of Boat.
+Previous productions include Sweet Charity, Les Misérables School Edition, Sweeney Todd and the south west premiere of The Addams Family, Into the Woods, Bugsy Malone, The Battle of Boat, Annie and Our House.

 Students are also encouraged to take part in the various events that occur in the school calendar such as the annual Carol Service, ‘Festival on the Field,’ assembly performances and other performance opportunities that occur throughout the year.

-Music groups include the Jazz Band, The Vocal Harmony Group and the production orchestra but students are also encouraged to form their own bands and groups and write their own music and rehearsal space for this is provided where possible.
+Music groups include the Jazz Band, various vocal groups and the production orchestra but students are also encouraged to form their own bands and groups and write their own music and rehearsal space for this is provided where possible.